Strategies for a high tax environment

 Tax burdens change as you earn more

 The figures reflect a truth often felt by some – that the tax burden increases as you start to earn more.
-The previous government’s focus on cutting individual national insurance contribution (NIC) rates underlines how politically difficult it is to reduce income tax rates at high income levels.
-Those NIC cuts did not fully counter the increased future tax burden resulting from the extension of those threshold freezes to April 2028 and measures such as:
+The previous government’s focus on cutting individual national insurance contribution (NIC) rates underlined how politically difficult it is to reduce income-tax rates at high-income levels.
+Those NIC cuts have now been overshadowed by a further extension of the threshold freezes until April 2031 in the Autumn 2025 Budget and other measures such as:

 Scotland has found its own way of turning the income tax screw.
 For example, in 2024/25 it introduce a new ‘advanced rate’ at 45% on income above £75,000 and made a 1% addition to the top rate of tax, taking it to 48%.